-The firm developed the master plan to construction documents for the first phase of the project, completed in 1988, which focused on the south end of the park.
+The firm developed the landscape architecture master plan to construction documents for the first phase of the project, completed in 1988, which focused on the south end of the park.
 The work included a new pond and dramatic waterfall at the rock outcrop where Columbia University had abandoned its gym construction, leaving a gaping pit in the ground which had remained a fenced off eyesore since 1968.
 This dramatic feature made what had been the least desirable portion of the park into a wonderful gathering spot, fully integrated with the original design.
 The rock was shaped into natural formations, steps were integrated into the slope, and plantings softened the edges.
 It is now one of the most popular locations in the park, not only for human visitors but for many birds and butterflies attracted to the water and surrounding vegetation.
 Also included were a picnic area adjacent to the pond, a large lawn area with two softball fields and a renovated field house, as well as renovation of the seriously deteriorated landscape and reconstruction of the park’s walkways at the southern portion of the park.

 The restoration work was warmly embraced by the neighborhood, and helped to break down some of the mistrust that long time residents had for any construction project, as residents have rediscovered the park and began working together for its future.
 But fiscal crises of the 1990’s put further work on hold, leaving the central and northern portions of the park to remain in poor condition.
 In 2001 the Friends’ of Morningside Park approached Quennell Rothschild & Partners with a commission to update the Master Plan to guide future restoration efforts and provide the renovations needed for the park to serve new generations of families and children.